HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 Let's start with the following test program.

 I assume you already know the basics of C++.
-If you don't understand this program read, go read your C++ book a bit more and come back.
+If you don't understand this program, go read your C++ book a bit more and come back.

 ```cpp
 #include <iostream>